Risk and assessment scoring configuration in Risk Manager

 You can select all the risks on the page by clicking the checkbox in the Name column header.

-• Score empty output fields To calculate the risk score, where the risk output field (for example: Inherent Risk Score) is empty.
-This option will not override the existing score.
+• Score empty output fieldsCalculates the risk score for the risk output fields that are empty.
+It does not override the existing score.

 Note

-You can also calculate the risk scores using default configuration.
+You can also calculate the risk scores using the default configuration.
 For more information, see Using default configuration.

-Risk Scoring example
+Risk scoring example

-Let's take a look at an example of risk scoring.
+Here's an example of risk scoring.

 Example